 - Magazine Size - This is one of the best stat rolls in the game period and will greatly help any non-COV gun.

-- [Weapon Type] Damage - This is multiplicative with gun and critical damage as well as most of FL4K's general damage bonuses such as The Power Inside.
+- [Weapon Type] Damage - This belongs to a damage multiplier that FL4K (or more specifically this build) doesn't have much of so adding more of this will add a great deal to your DPS.
 It won't do anything for Breath of the Dying but for everything else it's very good.

 - Splash Damage Radius - This has amazing synergy with Hollow Point which with Fade Away and Megavore you'll proc quite often.
 Also helpful for taking out Buddy Systems with your pet.